 Educational Outreach & Workshops

-Counseling and Psychological Services (CAPS) offers educational programs of general interest to the Penn State community.
+Counseling and Psychological Services (CAPS) offers psycho-educational programs designed to reduce distress and/or increase wellbeing.
 Frequent topics include:

 Request a Workshop or Presentation